animesh97oct-netizen/SARCI-index/README.md

 By Animesh Banerjee | 2025–26

 "Applied intelligence: The SARCI framework's Bangladesh supply chain risk rating of 3.67 (HIGH) was validated in real time during the Hormuz energy crisis of Q1–Q2 2026.
-See companion intelligence brief: STRAT-RISK-2026-04-28."
+"See companion intelligence brief: STRAT-RISK-2026-04-28"